-Flavor-packed meatballs with loads of aromatics, fresh parsley, and a special blend of spices, including ground cumin and a touch of cinnamon baked in a rich tomato sauce!
-I’m talking about Soutzoukakia, football-shaped Greek meatballs.
+Soutzoukakia are football-shaped Greek meatballs with loads of aromatics, fresh parsley, and a special blend of spices, including ground cumin and a touch of cinnamon, baked in a rich tomato sauce!

 Soutzoukakia!
 Say it with me, “soot-zoo-KAH-kee-ah”!
 Or you can call them izmir köfte.
-Izmir, a city in Turkey, is actually where these delicious meatballs originated, making their way to Greece sometime in the 20th century.
+Izmir, a city in Turkey where these delicious meatballs originated, before they made their way to Greece sometime in the 20th century.

-The meatballs are baked in the sauce to create a dish that is comfort food at it’s finest!
-Serve soutzoukakia with other Greek dishes like green bean salad or briam for a healthy well-rounded dinner.
+The meatballs are baked in the sauce to create a dish that is comfort food at its finest!
+Serve soutzoukakia with other Greek dishes like horiatiki (Greek Salad), Fasolakia (green beans) or Briam (roasted vegetables) for a healthy, well-rounded dinner.
 You guys, you’re gonna love this!

 Greek Baked Meatballs in Red Sauce

-Soutzoukakia consists of 2 main parts: The signature oblong-shaped meatballs, and rich red sauce.
+This recipe consists of two main parts: The signature oblong-shaped meatballs and rich red sauce.
 Here’s what you’ll need for both:

 Meatballs

 • Whole wheat bread: You’ll need 2 slices.
-Use your favorite gluten-free option if you cannot tolerate gluten.
+Use your favorite gluten-free option if you have celiac.

 • Milk: You’ll need about 1/3 cup milk.
 You can also use water.